 Besides being an award-winning journalist and entrepreneur, my priority is professionalism and client focus in an industry where solo consultants are reputed to be unpredictable and unreliable as well as poor at meeting deadlines and budgets.
 My work ethic is well-established, I am organized, professional, team-oriented and deadline focused.

 I’m a planner who uses specific tools and strategies to work as expertly with my clients as possible.
 I’m not a “freelancer”; I’m a communications consultant with an established set of business practices who operates with the highest standard of integrity.
 In fact, I have a well-known reputation for trustworthiness, reliability, and excellence as a solo communications practitioner.

-I believe ours can be an enjoyable relationship that removes one more stressor from your life—worrying about whether that important project that you’ve been working on for a while definitely will be completed on deadline no matter when you brought me on to help you finish the work.
-I try to make your decision to contract with me for your project one of the best you’ve made and have had numerous clients say exactly that over the last 20 years.
+I believe ours can be an enjoyable relationship that removes one more stressor from your life—worrying about whether that critical project that you’ve been working on for a while will get completed on deadline no matter when you brought me on to help you finish the work.
+I try to make your decision to contract with me for your project one of the best you’ve made and have had numerous clients say precisely that over the last 20 years.

 Can we pay you to use your influence as a journalist to get stories about us placed in media under your byline?